ananya-0729/SSR_fragmentation_accuracy/README.md

 # SSR_fragmentation_accuracy

-This project demonstrates genome fragmentation and the insertion of random characters into DNA sequences to analyze the impact of genome quality on SSR identification.
+This project demonstrates the impact of genome assembly quality on SSR identification.

 ---